ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/builtins/_includes/list.md

 * The end is not included, i.e. `ListFromRange(1,3) == AsList(1,2)`.
 * The type for the resulting elements is selected as the broadest from the argument types.
 For example, `ListFromRange(1, 2, 0.5)` results in a `Double` list.
-* The list is "lazy", but if used improperly, it can still consume lots of RAM.
+* The list is "lazy", but if it's used incorrectly, it can still consume a lot of RAM.
 * If the step is positive and the end is less than or equal to the start, the result list is empty.
 * If the step is negative and the end is greater than or equal to the start, the result list is empty.
 * If the step is neither positive nor negative (0 or NaN), the result list is empty.

-**Examples:**
+**Examples**

 ```yql
 SELECT